fz172/fanfly/_posts/2024-06-04-right-spar-complete.md

 It looks like a wing now!!

 Front riveting was pretty easy.
-Riveting on the back was a little challenging because I installed the rear spar channel out of order, so it caused some obscruction when I needed to rivet the ribs from the back.
-Each rib requries either 4 or 5 rivets on the back, and due to the placement of the rear channel, I cannot rivet the center 2 rivets for each rib from the back.
+Riveting on the back was a little challenging because I installed the rear spar channel out of order, so it caused some obstruction when I needed to rivet the ribs from the back.
+Each rib requires either 4 or 5 rivets on the back, and due to the placement of the rear channel, I cannot rivet the center 2 rivets for each rib from the back.
 So I shot the rivets from the other direction.

 ![ref](/assets/img/20240604/center_rivets.jpg)
 ![ref](/assets/img/20240604/side.jpg)